Thursday, December 24, 2020

 The Netflix screen adaptation, directed by Ron Howard, dilutes Vance’s problematic, right-leaning ideals, making its central focus the portrayal of his mother and grandmother.
 Played by Amy Adams (a rich Hollywood woman in “poor face”), Vance’s mother steals the spotlight with her hysterical antics.
 Though I didn’t like Vance’s memoir, one thing I can say about it is that it had a point.
 The movie, in forcing Vance to play a milquetoast “straight man,” ends up being nothing more than an invitation to gawk at a caricature.
 It has no lesson.
 The book did, and while I disagree with it, I can at least say it was pushing forth a story that the author felt had meaning.
 The Netflix movie trades in cheap emotional clichés, with its characters oscillating wildly between screeching at each other in over-the-top, fake southern accents (Vance is from Ohio) and nauseatingly gooey speeches set to rousing orchestral music.

-It invites the audience to gawk openly at the poor yokels with smug satisfaction and the security of knowing that the actors themselves are not real people, only pale imitations of real people.
+It invites the audience to openly rubberneck at the poor yokels with smug satisfaction and the security of knowing that the actors themselves are not real people, only pale imitations of real people.
 It’s a voyeuristic film that comes across as the highfalutin final project of an insufferable film student, and it would be utterly unremarkable if not for the “based on a best-selling memoir / based on a true story” tagline.

 I know it’s a bit of a banality to see a film based on a book and to say afterwards, “The book was better.”
 I read Vance’s book in 2016 and I strongly disliked it.
 I disliked its cruel, pitiless, snide tone and its ham-fisted lessons on self-actualization that seemed rooted in personal scorn.
 However, in this instance, I’ll resort to the film’s strategy of trading in clichés and say it: The book was better than the film.
 And neither holds a candle to the stark, raw, provocative, and terribly under-valued documentary that is The Wild and Wonderful Whites of West Virginia.